 Reporting Options & Obligations

-USU encourages you to report discrimination or harassment based on protected class(es) to the Office of Equity at equity.usu.edu.
+USU encourages you to report discrimination or harassment based on protected characteristic(s) to the Office of Equity at equity.usu.edu/report.

-The Office of Equity’s authority is limited to protected class-based discrimination and/or harassment.
-Misconduct or mistreatment that is not based on a protected class may be referred to the appropriate administrator for action under other applicable university policies.
+The Office of Equity’s authority is limited to protected characteristic-based discrimination and/or harassment.
+Misconduct or mistreatment that is not based on a protected characteristic may be referred to the appropriate administrator for action under other applicable university policies.

-The Office of Equity grievance process for protected class discrimination and/or harassment formal complaints is an administrative process, which is different than a criminal process.
-It includes earlier resolutions and formal investigations.
+The Office of Equity grievance process for protected characteristic discrimination and/or harassment formal complaints is an administrative process, which is different than a criminal process.
+It includes alternative resolutions, formal investigations, and university-driven formal investigations.

-Although the Office of Equity may conduct training with someone who is allegedly engaging in discrimination, without a formal complaint resulting in an earlier resolution or formal investigation the office will generally be unable to take action to address discrimination.
+Although the Office of Equity may conduct training with someone who is allegedly engaging in discrimination, without a formal complaint resulting in an alternative resolution, formal investigation, or university-driven formal investigation, the office will generally be unable to take action to address discrimination.

-More information about the grievance process is available in USU Policy 305.
+More information about the grievance process is available in interim USU Policy 305.